North Carolina law specifies that any business that employs three or more people is required to carry workers’

 A settlement provides full closure to any claim, which means that the employee would never be able to bring additional litigation or request additional financial help.
 If there is no coverage, then the employee can sue the employer for damages, which would likely be more time-consuming and costly than a settlement.

 Each state is different when it comes to workers’ compensation cost.
-Estimated employer costs for workers’ compensation in North Carolina are $1.06 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in North Carolina are $0.97 per $100 covered in payroll.
 North Carolina is a competitive rating state, which means that the market can affect price quotes.

 However, the Industrial Commission does have set minimums and maximums by occupation.
 To determine costs for workers’ compensation insurance in North Carolina, each employee has a class code based on the level of risk for a particular job.
 In some cases, different employees at the same company would have different levels of risk, depending on their specific roles.
 For example, a receptionist with a desk job would have a lower risk category than a landscaper who trims trees.